 Backflow Prevention Sizing Guide

-The sizing guide is a seven step calculator that can narrow down all the myriad of backflow assembly choices to just one.
+The sizing guide is a seven-step calculator that can narrow down all the myriad backflow assembly choices to just one.
 However, we think the best way to use it is to search for the smallest solution available to you.
 This means you'll leave some of the options blank.

 Choose whether you need an RP, RPDA, DC or DCDA valve.
 Then, you can select the pipe size designed.
-This can be the domestic line, fire line or irrigation line.
+This can be the domestic line, a fire line or irrigation lines.

 Choose the shutoff

 Depending on whether it's a domestic or fire line, you can choose whether the shutoff valves will be NRS or OSY.
 The new “n-type” backflow preventer solutions turn the shutoff valves into the vertical plane and place the 90-degree turns within the boundaries of the shutoff valves, rather than beyond them.
 The result is a much more compact assembly.

 Select the details

 It is most common that you will not need a strainer and the valve clearance is 12 inches.
 Those will both affect the size of the enclosure, so it's important to find out.
 The best way to do so is to find your municipality's standard details.

 Read The Table